Acizza/bcnotif/README.md

 update_time_mins = 6
 # The minimum number of listeners a feed must have to process it.
 This is the default.
 minimum_listeners = 15
-# The state feeds to process in addition to the top 50 feeds.
+# The location to process in addition to the top 50 feeds.
 This is not set by default.
-state_id = 6
+process_location = "us-california"
 # The maximum number of feeds to display an alert for at once.
 This is the default.
 show_max = 10
 # The maximum number of times to show a feed that's alerting consecutively.
 This is not set by default.